Suggest a Songfact / Artistfact

 ."
 Since they had to be in a studio while filming, Paul McCartney thought they should record a song.

-This was the first recording session John brought Yoko to.
+This was the first recording session to which John Lennon brought Yoko.

 This was the last song The Beatles recorded before leaving for a retreat in India to study meditation with the Maharishi.